atelier-cartographique/waend/documentation/help.md

 ## <a name="commands"></a>Common commands

 - help : *help*
+- lookup : *lookup + a word will search for maps containing this word*
 - set : *set something to something, often attribute to current context*
 - del : *delete + attribute name to delete*
 - get : *get current context attributes*